Here you can find and download a variety of information and support materials to help you develop your new cochrane review.

 Cochrane Handbook and the Cochrane Style Guide

-It is important that you read the IMS web page for Cochrane authors where you can keep up to date with author information.
-You will also find a link to the latest Cochrane Handbook for Systematic Reviews of Interventions which is the official document that describes in details the process of preparing and maintaining Cochrane systematic reviews.
-Cochrane reviews should also follow the style described in the Cochrane Style Guide.
-The 'Related Resources' sidebar on this page explains how you can find examples of our reviews in The Cochrane Library.
+The Cochrane Handbook for Systematic Reviews of Interventions which is the official document that describes in details the process of preparing and maintaining Cochrane systematic reviews.
+Cochrane reviews should also follow the style described in the Cochrane Style Manual.
+The 'Related Resources' sidebar on this page explains how you can find examples of our reviews in the Cochrane Library.

 Please contact Frances Kellie (f.kellie@liverpool.ac.uk).